immortalmind2016/air-quality/README.md

 - You can change the cron job schedule in the ```./src/air-information/jobs/get-air-info.ts``` file
 - To run the cron job directly, you can run the command ```yarn run:job```

-#### Checking the last completed jobs done in within the last 30 minutes
+#### Checking the last failed jobs done in within the last 30 minutes
-- So we will check if there're completed jobs in the last 30 minutes
+- So we will check if there're failed jobs in the last 30 minutes
-  - If no failed jobs, we will resume the queue, as it means we waited for 30 minutes, So the external provider may be available now..
+  - If no failed jobs, we will resume the queue, as it means we waited for 30 minutes, So the external provider may be available now.
 - implementation is close to circuit breaker pattern

 #### flow